top of page

 Section 4: “The Martian” Problem-Solving

-This is One of my favorite Books, and the movie did not do a bad job either.
-Matt Damon’s character in The Martian is left stranded on Mars with limited resources.
-What does he do?
-In his own words he has to "science the shit" of the predicament.
 Similarly, survival in the wilderness requires problem-solving skills.
 From purifying water to fashioning makeshift shelters, your ability to think on your feet is crucial.
-Remember, in the wild, you’re not fighting nature; you’re outwitting it.
-If you're out there long enough to start farming potatoes … that's a whole other subject.
+Remember, in the wild, you’re not just fighting nature; you’re outwitting it.
+If you're out there long enough to start farming potatoes, that's a whole other subject.

 Section 5: “The Boondock Saints” – Morality and Mental Anchors